alejandrotoledoweb/alejandrotoledoweb/README.md

 ## Alejandro Toledo - Full Stack Developer
 ### Welcome to my Github Account!

 My name is Alejandro Toledo.
-I am a Full Stack Developer, graduated from Microverse Online School Program.
+I am a Full Stack Developer, graduated from Microverse Full stack Online School Program.

-I finished my studies and I am willing to put my hand on new projects and grow my career as a developer.
+I am willing to grow my career as a developer and keep improving my technical skills.

 ### 💪 Current Goals:

 - 📘 Keep learning more coding languages and put that knowledge in practice.
 - ✌️ Collaborate on new projects.

-### 📫 How to reach me:
+### 📫 How to contact me:

 📧 email: atoledofr@gmail.com